Making Smart Financial Management Decisions

 - NETFILE is the CRA system for filing your own tax return.

 Investigate how much qualified support comes with whatever program you plan to buy in case you have questions.
 The NETFILE information from CRA is a good place to start and can show you which options are free and which ones you need to pay for.
-If you want to see a list of some of the pros and cons of the most popular software and programs out there, CBC News compiled an easy-to-read summary.

 Even if you haven’t filed your taxes for a few years, or if you missed the deadline, CRA has programs to help you catch up because eventually, they will notice.
-A lot of refunds also go unclaimed each year because people didn’t file their income taxes.
+A lot of refunds and credits also go unclaimed each year because people didn’t file their income taxes.
 If you file your returns from previous years and realize that you owe money, it’s better to find that out sooner than later, before the fees, penalties and interest get worse.

 RRSP stands for Registered Retirement Savings Plan and RSP is just a short version of RRSP.
 They are specific types of savings accounts.
 Simply stated, the purpose of an RRSP is to save money during a time when you're earning more so that you have money later when you're earning less.
 You receive tax benefits from saving money in an RRSP.